carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

         </build>
     </project>

 It is a very simple pom file where we use placeholders to reference to our plugin under test.
-When invoker plugin executes following pom file, firstly will replace those placeholders to reference to latest version of our custom plugin which was recently installed in local repository:
+When invoker plugin executes following pom file, firstly will replace those placeholders to reference to the latest version sof our custom plugin which was recently installed in the local repository:

 .. code:: xml